Complexity growth of BTZ black hole in massive gravity with a null string: Massive BTZ black hole and its near-horizon expansion

-which correspond to the $tt$ (or $rr$) and $\phi \phi$ components of Eq.(\ref{3}), respectively.
-We solve the equation of motion (\ref{10}) and obtain the metric function
+which correspond to the $tt$ (or $rr$) and $\phi \phi$ components of equation (\ref{3}), respectively.
+The metric function can be solved from the equation of motion (\ref{10}) as

-where $M$ is an integration constant that is related to the total mass of the black hole.
-Note that in the absence of massive term with $m=0$ , the solution recovers neutral BTZ black hole $f(r)=r^{2}-M$ without rotation.
+where $M$ is an integration constant related with the total mass of the black hole.
+Note that in the absence of massive term with $m=0$ , the above solution recovers that for BTZ black hole.